AayuStark007/wcgo/README.md

 Since, we are implementing this in Go, this allows scope for utilizing some language features for more performance:

-- [wip] Using Goroutines for processing multiple files concurrently.
+- Using Goroutines for processing multiple files concurrently.
 - Using buffered io to handle large files without using up too much memory

 ### License